 Not any more I say!

-Well, it’s not shameful, it’s not embarrassing and it’s defintely not a weakness.
+It’s not shameful, it’s not embarrassing and it’s defintely not a weakness.
 I can tell you in my midlife, I am finally free.
 It’s bloody liberating, it didn’t come easy but hell it was worth it.

 The best part of ageing for me – and there are many – is that I’d spent many years in anxiety hell.
-The year this picture was taken was the year I was finally able to walk the streets by myself without fear of being attacked, I could fly in a plane without a sedative, when I no longer hated my body, when I realised that forgiveness is freedom and not weakness.
+The year this picture was taken was the year I was finally able to walk the streets by myself without fear of being attacked, I could fly in a plane without a sedative, when I no longer hated myself, when I realised that forgiveness is freedom and not weakness.

 Today this image came up in my feed as a memory, and it reminded me anything is possible.
 I was determined to not let someone else’s behaviour ruin my life.
 It didn’t and I’m proud of myself.

 To anyone going through or suffering anxiety, depression or post traumatic stress, you will get through it.
 It’s possible, it really is.

 I’m better in my midlife, I’m happier in my midlife, more confident, kinder, wiser, empathetic and grateful that the more years I gather, the happier I am.